 At Newborough Church of England Primary School, we take safeguarding seriously.
-We have three Designated Safeguarding personnel who deal with any concerns raised about a child's wellbeing:
+We have two Designated Safeguarding personnel who deal with any concerns raised about a child's wellbeing:

 - Mrs Marrs (Designated Safeguarding Lead)